These vegetable-based retinol superstars can help achieve a firmer, more youthful complexionUpdated on November 5, 2018 Written by: 100% PURE®

 Beta-carotene is not only a carotenoid, but an antioxidant too!
 It helps to neutralize free radicals within our body and will do the same for our largest organ: our skin.
 Free radicals are byproducts of chemical substances and pollution that can wreak havoc on our cells, which in turn affect our internal and external health.
 Free radicals have been thoroughly linked to cancer, Alzheimer’s disease, Parkinson’s disease, lowered immunity and heightened signs of aging.
 In short: supplementing beta-carotene into your diet can show loads of both long and short term internal health benefits.

-When applied topically, retinol has tons of impressive anti-aging benefits.
-If used early, it helps to increase skin’s elasticity and boost collagen production.
+When applied topically, retinol has tons of impressive anti-aging benefits to improve skin’s texture and tone.
+If used early, it helps to increase skin’s elasticity, increase cell turnover, and enhance collagen production.
 This encourages skin’s foundation of suppleness so as we age, we’ve already worked to develop a defense against fine lines and wrinkles, making it harder for them to form.
-For mature skin, retinol can help increase collagen and stimulate cell renewal to slough dead skin layers that often lead to fine lines and dry skin.
+For mature skin, retinol can help increase collagen and stimulate skin cell renewal to slough dead skin layers that often lead to fine lines and dry skin.
 With repeated use, it can also diminish age or sun spots.

 As with any great and powerful beauty accessory, there are some important do’s and dont’s that come with the territory.
 Both retinoids and carotenoids degrade in sunlight, so our biggest reminder is to only apply retinol products at night.
 Hence our bedtime friendly products-- our Retinol Restorative Neck Cream, Multi-Vitamin + Antioxidants Ultra Riche PM Treatment cream and new Retinol Restorative Overnight Balm all stipulate that they should be used in the evening.

 The Nighttime Multi-Tasker